faisalshk/Instagram-clone-react/README.md

 ## User Authentication:

-Sign up with email and password
+- Sign up with email and password
-Log in with email and password
+- Log in with email and password
-Log in with Google
+- Log in with Google

 ## Post Management:

-Create new posts
+- Create new posts
-Comment on posts
+- Comment on posts
-Like and unlike posts
+- Like and unlike posts

 ## User Interaction:

-Follow other users
+- Follow other users
-Unfollow users
+- Unfollow users
-Search for users
+- Search for users
+- Edit own user profile
+- view other user profile

 # Technology used

-React: The frontend of the application is built using React, providing a responsive and dynamic user interface.
+- React: The frontend of the application is built using React, providing a responsive and dynamic user interface.
-Firebase: Firebase is used for user authentication, database management, and storage of images.
+- Firebase: Firebase is used for user authentication, database management, and storage of images.

 1. setting up react app using vite npm create vite@latest
 2. installing chakra UI